 Code security is the practice of identifying and remediating vulnerabilities, misconfigurations, and other weaknesses in your code and development pipelines.
 It goes beyond secure coding practices to include the tools, processes, and policies that prevent vulnerabilities from making it into production.

-A comprehensive approach to code security should cover:
+A comprehensive approach to coding security should cover:

 All of these components can become entry points for attackers — especially when teams move fast without security guardrails in place.
 That’s why effective code security means integrating protections throughout every stage of the SDLC, from design through deployment.